-The Records of British publishing and printing has been designated an 'Outstanding Collection' by the Museums, Library and Archives Council; the Beckett Collection has received Designated Status from the Museums, Libraries and Archives Council as a "pre-eminent collection of national and international significance".
+The Records of British publishing and printing has been designated an 'Outstanding Collection' by the Museums, Library and Archives Council; the Samuel Beckett Collection has received Designated Status from the Museums, Libraries and Archives Council as a "pre-eminent collection of national and international significance".

 The Library home page offers a number of special collections relevant to English studies:

 There is a significant number of seventeenth- and eighteenth-century books, some in special collections such as the Overstone Library and Henley Parish Library.
 The Thomason tracts are available on microfilm.

 The archive called 'Records of British Publishing and Printing' contains mainly nineteenth- and twentieth-century documents from more than twenty literary and general publishers, including such celebrated houses as Elkin Mathews, Jonathan Cape and the Hogarth Press, and authors of all kinds, notably Charles Dickens, Ezra Pound, Hilaire Belloc, Patrick White, J. G. Ballard and Angela Carter.

 The library is generally strong in literature of the 1890s and in Anglo-Irish literature, especially in connection with W. B. Yeats.